 Considering the importance and the long-term impact of this, it is essential to take some steps to enable the users to take the control of the software they use.
-As a first step, we plan to conduct a series of workshops on the usage and installation of GNU/Linux and a host of application programs available under that.
+As a first step, a collection of Free & Open Source Software has been made on a Live USB srick, enabling the users to experience it without installing to a computer.

 Individuals/Institutions interested in organizing a program may contact: